 Proverbs 23:4-5, Labour not to be rich: cease from thine own wisdom.
 Wilt thou set thine eyes upon that which is not? for riches certainly make themselves wings; they fly away as an eagle toward heaven.

 We have all known about individuals who have won great amount of money and afterward lost everything.
 Maybe they won the lottery, got a huge settlement, or something like that.
 Indeed, even the normal individual can spend a legacy, or a check, with lightning speed and have little to show for it.
 Try not to invest our energy pursuing momentary natural fortunes.
 All things being equal, we should store up treasures in heaven, for such fortunes will never be lost.

 Money seen as an end in itself rapidly traps us and cuts us off from both God and the poor.
-The way to utilize money carefully is to perceive the amount we can use for God's motivations, not the amount we can aggregate for ourselves.
+The way to utilizing money carefully is to perceive the amount we can use for God's motivations, not the amount we can aggregate for ourselves.
 Does God's love contact our wallets?
 Does our money let us loose to help other people?
 Assuming this is the case, we are putting away enduring fortunes (treasures) in heaven.
 On the off chance that our monetary objectives and assets upset us from giving, cherishing others, or serving, sell what we should to bring our life into viewpoint.
-In other words, if a possession keeps us or hinders us from serving God, then we need to remove that hindrance.
+In other words, if a possession keeps us or hinders us from serving God, then we need to remove that hinderance.